Tuesday May 3rd, 2022, 0640-1920

 Iron Creek to West Fork Gila, GET Seg 21 mm 11.5

 There was an alternate around this drainage but I stupidly decided to see just how bad it was.
 About 20 minutes into it, I was thinking it wasn’t so bad.
-But an hour later, having gone only 1.5 miles, I wished I had tried the alternate over the ridge instead.
+But an hour later, having gone only 1.5 miles, I wished I had tried the ridge alternate instead.
 I got really tired of boulder hopping and climbing over dead trees in that short amount of time.
-We came to the beginning of the next alternate and I didn’t even think twice about heading up the ridge to avoid more drainage disasters.
+We came to the beginning of the next alternate and I didn’t even think twice about heading up the ridge to avoid more chocked drainage travel.
 Well, the first part of this alternate wasn’t great either.
 There was no trail that we could find for the first mile, so we just bushwhacked up a hill.
+The vegetation isn’t too thick in most of these areas, so bushwhacking isn’t the same as bushwhacking in say, the Pacific Northwest.
+But it can still be slow.

 Eventually a passable trail emerged, marked sporadically by old cairns and notched blazes on the trees.
 You can really get a sense for just how old some of these trails are by the size of the blazes.
-The antiquated practiced of gouging the tree bark leaves a permanent scar, one that grows with the tree.
-They can be quite big.
-It’s kind of fun looking for such clues, like reading a mystery novel.
+The antiquated practice of gouging the tree bark leaves a permanent scar, one that grows with the tree.
+They can be quite large.
+It’s kind of fun searching for such clues, like reading a mystery novel.
 We walked along several ridges that were open, with nice views towards the west into the middle fork and beyond to the Black Range.
 We also had a good views of the Mogollon mountains.
-It would have been shorter going the way through them that we went the year before, but I knew the mess of that trail was way worse than anything we’d encounter today.
+It would have been shorter going through them, but I knew that trail was way worse than anything we’d encounter today.

 Upon reaching the bottom of the canyon and an old ranger station, we promptly ran into the first group of backpackers.
 We hadn’t really seen such a thing since the Highline Trail back near Pine and the AZT.
 In talking with the 5 of them, we neglected to read a junction sign and took the wrong turn along the river.
 We walked about half a mile on an abandoned trail, as it slowly disintegrated under our feet.
 I guess we were just so used to bad trail, we didn’t notice that this wasn’t the right trail.
 Coming to a washed out dead end, we realized our mistake and that the real trail was a couple hundred feet above us.
 No wonder I didn’t recognize the big pools and waterfalls that were in this tight canyon.
 We’d hiked this section just a year before but these landmarks were unfamiliar.
 We could try to continue forward by boulder hoping along the river, bushwhack up the cliffs towards the trail, or just go back to the junction.
 Clogged canyons, cliffs and bushwhacking were out of my system for the day, so I smartly went back.
 Sometimes the experience of doing hard things doesn’t help you to do more hard things, it gives you the wisdom to back down from those things.

 Where just the year before this trail had been passable by pack horses, this was no longer the case.
 On foot, we just barely managed to slide by.
-We walked until late, trying to cut some of the distance to the hot springs the following day.
+We walked until late in the day, trying to cut some of the distance to the hot springs the following day.
 After settling in and having my dinner, I was surprised to see someone walk by in the dark.
-Most casual backpackers wouldn’t attempt the many water crossings and scetchy slips in the dark, especially when the point is to enjoy the beautiful scenery of the canyon.
+Most casual backpackers wouldn’t attempt the many water crossings and sketchy slips at night, especially when the point is to enjoy the beautiful scenery of the canyon.
 So I wondered if it was some sort of thru hiker or FKT (fastest known time), but not so likely since this wasn’t too standard of a route.
 Who knows.
-I was just happy to be relaxing in my tent.
+I was just happy to be relaxing in my tent after a long, hard day.